What is the IUPAC name of the compound with the structure CH3-CH2... | Study Prep in Pearson+

 Multiple Choice

-What is the IUPAC name for the product formed when reacts with aqueous under reflux conditions?
+Which of the following is the correct IUPAC name for the ester with the structure ?

 views